 Long-term incentive awards for executive officers generally are made annually, as part of the total remuneration approach to executive compensation.
-In 2020, the annual awards were made in March.
-All grants made in 2020 were pursuant to the DENTSPLY SIRONA Inc. 2016 Omnibus Incentive Plan (as amended, the "Omnibus Plan").
+In 2021, the annual awards were made in March and were made pursuant to the DENTSPLY SIRONA Inc. 2016 Omnibus Incentive Plan (as amended, the "Omnibus Plan").